-The doctor will clean the skin where the needle is to be inserted.
-In some cases you will also be given a local anaesthetic to numb the area.
+The doctor will then clean the skin where the needle will be inserted.
+The doctor may give a local anaesthesia in some cases to numb the area.

-A very thin, hollow needle with a syringe is gently inserted through the skin into the lump or organ.
-The doctor uses the syringe to help suck some of the cells into the needle by gently pulling on the plunger.
+A thin, hollow needle with a syringe is gently pushed through the skin into the organ or the lump.
+The doctor utilises the syringe to suck some cells into the needle by gently applying pressure on the plunger.

-Sometimes, if the lump is very small, a scanning machine is used to help guide the needle to the right place.
+If the lump is tiny, a scanning machine is used to help move the needle to the right place.

-The process takes a few seconds to a few minutes.
-The needle will then gently be removed and your doctor may apply some pressure to help stop any bleeding.
+The procedure takes a few minutes.
+The needle will be then gently removed, after which, the doctor will apply pressure to stop the bleeding.